Farmed and Wild Salmon in British Columbia

 Did you know that three-quarters of the salmon harvested in British Columbia each year is raised on farms?
 Aquaculture in BC allows for farmed salmon to be available year-round as an important part of a healthy diet for families.
 Salmon is nutritious, rich in micronutrients, minerals, marine omega-3 fatty acids, high-quality protein and several vitamins.
 With the impact of climate change on wild fish populations, salmon farmers provide the world with a healthy and sustainably produced protein source.

-Farmed salmon is the most resource-efficient animal protein on the planet.
-Compared to commonly farmed terrestrial proteins, farmed salmon consume the least amount of feed, use the least amount of freshwater, and have the lowest carbon footprint.
-The waters of BC naturally provide the temperature, salinity and other conditions for farming healthy salmon.
-Did you know less than 0.05% of the coastal area of BC produces almost 86,000 tonnes of fresh salmon annually?
-Talk about efficiency!
+Farmed salmon is one of the most resource-efficient animal proteins available.
+Compared to terrestrial proteins, farmed salmon in BC use the least amount of feed and freshwater and have the lowest carbon footprint.
+The waters of BC naturally provide ideal conditions for farming healthy salmon.
+Remarkably, less than 0.05% of BC’s coastal area produces almost 86,000 tonnes of fresh salmon annually, demonstrating significant efficiency.

 What are the challenges of farmed salmon?